ciscocms/cms-postman-collection/README.md

 ## Credits

-This collection was originally created by @flynnibus for CMS 2.2.
+This collection was originally created by Steve Kapinos for CMS 2.0

-Reorganized, cleaned up, expanded with more recent API changes, documented and published by @zoltan-k.
+Reorganized, cleaned up, expanded with more recent API changes, documented and published by Zoltán Kelemen.

+© 2019 Cisco Systems, Inc. All rights reserved.